 You can paint and distress fake wood furniture (also known as MDF) and here’s how you do it!

-Remember, I told you there was a big difference in the before and after.
-Here you can see what a mess the pieces was in.
-I’m not sure if it was a dresser, dining room piece or what but now it’s an entertainment center.
-One of those large TV’s can sit on the top and the Roku, cable box, whatever, can sit on the shelf where there was a drawer at one time.
+Remember, I told you there was a big difference between the before and after.
+Here you can see what a mess the piece was in.
+I’m not sure if it was a dresser, dining room piece, or what, but now it’s an entertainment center.
+One of those large TVs can sit on the top, and the Roku, cable box, whatever, can sit on the shelf where there was a drawer at one time.